sagemathinc/cocalc/notes/final_push.md

-     [ ] (1:00?) add a function "restore_project" to backup, which takes as input a project_id, location, timeout, and optional time, and restores project to that location.
+     [x] (1:00?)
+(4:30-- way, way longer than expected.
+Wow.) add a function "restore_project" to backup, which takes as input a project_id, location, timeout, and optional time, and restores project to that location.
 If the time is given, find snapshot with closest time and uses it; otherwise use globally newest snapshot.
 If timeout elapses and can't contact snapshot location, try again with next best one.
 If location doesn't exist, give error.

      [ ] (0:45?) when opening project, if not deployed (or deployment doesn't exist), resume from *latest* working global bup snapshot.